unrealwork/atsd-use-cases/USVisa/README.md

 ![Figure15](Images/Figure15.png)

 If the Eu would require U.S. citizens to obtain travel visas, Washington would likely as a response require the currently visa exempt countries from the EU to obtain visas.
 The total
-[number of european travelers](https://en.wikipedia.org/wiki/Visa_Waiver_Program ) to the U.S. utilizing the visa waiver program was 14,043,823 and 13,997,570 in 2014 and 2015, respectively.
+[number of European travelers](https://en.wikipedia.org/wiki/Visa_Waiver_Program ) to the U.S. utilizing the visa waiver program was 14,043,823 and 13,997,570 in 2014 and 2015, respectively.
 At $160 per visa, this would have come to about **$2.24 and $2.239 billion**, a bill EU citizens may soon have to foot should the visa waiver program be lifted.

 You can explore this portal by clicking on the below button: